reslp/LFS-cazy-comparative/README.md

 $ ./setup.sh
 ```

-**Currently the setup script is under development and we have to wait for NCBI accession number to finalize it.
-The script currently downloads all software but not the input data.
-Downloading input files will be added before the paper gets published**

 ## Running the workflows to recreate results

 ### Part 1 - Recreate phylogenomic analysis

 We used our [phylociraptor](https://github.com/reslp/phylociraptor) pipeline to calculate phylogenomic trees.
 This part of the analysis can be found in `./phylogeny/phylociraptor`.
-Make sure that you run the `setup.sh` script before.
+**Make sure that you run the `setup.sh` script before.**
-This script will download the phylociraptor GitHub repository to `./phylogeny` and revert it to the version (based on git commits) that was used in the paper.
+This script will download the phylociraptor GitHub repository to `./phylogeny` and revert it to the version (based on git commits) that was used in the paper and it will download all assemblies used in the analysis.
 Additionally, it will copy the input files necessary to run phylociraptor from `./input-files/phylociraptor` so that the analysis is ready to go.

-To recreate phylogenomic results you should run these commands in this order.
-Mind you that this can take significant amount of time depending on you computation resources.
+To recreate phylogenomic results you should run phylociraptor commands in the following order.
+Mind you that this can take significant amount of time depending on you computational resources.
 It is highly recommended to run this on HPC clusters only.
 The example commands here assume a SLURM submission system.

 **IMORTANT: All commands need to be run from within the `phylogeny/phylociraptor` directory.
 Snakemake and Singularity (see above) need to available**